 Open Educational Resources

-- As your students may be experiencing greater financial stress than usual if they’re unable to work due to the coronavirus, you might want to consider investing your time in trying resources and tools that will continue to be free to you and your students after the crisis is over.
+- As your students may be experiencing greater financial stress than usual due to the coronavirus, you might want to consider investing your time in trying resources and tools that will continue to be free to you and your students after the crisis is over.
 Contact the library to get started or see our OER guide.

 - Unsure whether and how you can share a resource or video via Canvas with your students?
 Contact the library with questions or see our Copyright guide.

-- Interlibrary loan will continue to be available for online resources, but not for print resources.
+- Interlibrary loan will continue to be available for online and physical material.